Anyone know anything about the accident or fire at Grand Army Plaza tonight?

 ...Youth who are angry and sad.

-..Youth who may not have not had role models who are constructive OR thoughtful.For better or worse, the change on Nostrand is going to make the change on Franklin look minor.
+..Youth who may not have not had role models who are constructive OR thoughtful.The change on Nostrand will make the one on Franklin look minor

 I read on some NY Post thread that his friends explained that it "wasnt his gun, he was holding it for a friend".
 Oh, well that explains it.......

 To Whynot....right, they're in mourning so this calls for a riot.
 I'm tired of hearing all the excuses.
 The 1977 blackout called for a riot.
 Hurricane Irene called for a riot and looting in Coney Island.
 And for what reason did they attack the poor guy in the Rite-Aid.
 Oh, I forgot, they were in mourning.
 If people want sympathy they have to act like people, not like thugs.

 I agree, rioting isn't a productive or acceptable option.

 I actually don't think youth who engage in violence are looking for what I would call "sympathy".
 They are looking merely to express their anger, and they have no constructive outlet for it.